truenas/middleware/docs/userguide/freenas_directoryservice.rst

 Try creating a Computer entry on the Windows server's OU.
 When creating this entry, enter the FreeNAS® hostname in the "name" field.
 Make sure that it is under 15 characters and that it is the same name as the one set in the "Hostname" field in :menuselection:`Network --> Global Configuration` and the
-"NetBIOS Name" in :menuselection:`Directory Services --> Active Directory` settings.
+"NetBIOS Name" in :menuselection:`Directory Service --> Active Directory` settings.
 Make sure the hostname of the domain controller is set in the "Domain
-Controller" field of :menuselection:`Directory Services --> Active Directory`.
+Controller" field of :menuselection:`Directory Service --> Active Directory`.

 .. _LDAP: